bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_6.rst

 .. bokeh-plot:: docs/first_steps/examples/first_steps_6_row_layout.py
     :source-position: none

-To combine several plot into a horizontal row layout, you first need to import ``row``.
+To combine several plots into a horizontal row layout, you first need to import ``row``.
 Then use the :func:`~bokeh.layouts.row` function when calling ``show()``: